100mslive/web-sdks/README.md

 ## What is included?

 The packages folder contains all the SDK's of 100ms.
-Here is a brief overview of them:
+Here is a brief overview:

 | Directory | Package | Description | Link |
 |--|--|--|--|